 When Dr. Carl Pulfrich 1909 introduced the "Vacation Course in Stereophotogrammetry", terrestrial photogrammetry has driven most applications.
-He, the founder of stereophotogrammetry, was convinced, that after the introduction of the stereo comparator (1901) a new milestone was needed to improve the accuracy of photogrammetric object reconstruction.
+He, the founder of stereo-photogrammetry, was convinced, that after the introduction of the stereo comparator (1901) a new milestone was needed to improve the accuracy of photogrammetric object reconstruction.
 Obviously, there is nothing better than initiating an open discourse between scientists, developers and practitioners.
+This great idea has driven all Photogrammetric Weeks and been maintained until today.
+We, the past and present organizers, speakers and participants gratefully acknowledge the idea of technology transfer in this maner.

 The paper first remembers to Dr. Carl Pulfrich, the physicist and photogrammetrist, and refers to his contributions to stereo photogrammetry.
 Speaking about 100 years of Photogrammetric Weeks should also remember the big milestones in photogrammetric history, complemented by general historical remarks.
+Nowadays, the Photogrammetric Week Series are well documented by a digital archive which is improved step by step in the future.
+Some photographs complement the historical journey in time just to show the spirit of the events.
+The structure of having invited speakers in the mornings and vendor demonstrations in the afternoons is optimized - the social program provides ample time for intercultural relations and simply to maintain friendships.
+The paper concludes with an outlook to the next years of photogrammetric research and development.